dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The `network` uniquely identifies the ICP network to make the transaction on.
 Following the approach of the Chain Agnostic Standards Alliance \[Cha24\] of having a standardized way of referring to any blockchain network, ICP uses the following mechanism for referring to ICP mainnet or any other ICP-based network that may be available in the future, such as testnets or private networks based on the ICP protocol stack ("UTOPIA" private networks):
 The network is identified by a prefix of the the base16 (i.e., hexadecimal) encoding of the SHA256 hash of the binary representation of the current DER-encoded public key of the network.
-// In case of a *well-known public network*, an 8-character prefix of the key hash can be used as network identifier, for private networks, a 32-character prefix is used to represent the network.
-Currently, only ICP mainnet qualifies as a well-known public network, in the future public testnets might be eligible also to be well-known public networks.
 For ICP mainnet, the public key of the network is the NNS public key:
 ```
 308182301d060d2b0601040182dc7c0503010201060c2b0601040182dc7c05030201036100814c0e6ec71fab583b08bd81373c255c3c371b2e84863c98a4f1e08b74235d14fb5d9c0cd546d9685f913a0c0b2cc5341583bf4b4392e467db96d65b9bb4cb717112f8472e0d5a4d14505ffd7484b01291091c5f87b98883463f98091a0baaae
 ```
 Its 32-character prefix of the HEX-encoded SHA256 hash is `737ba355e855bd4b61279056603e0550`.
 In case of a private ICP deployment, the 32-character prefix of the SHA256 hash of the network's DER-encoded public key is used as network identifier.
-// The approach of expressing network identifiers through the 32-character prefix of the SHA256 hash of their public key is based on the approach proposed by the CAIP initiative, the shorter prefix for well-known networks or the default is a simplification for the most used network(s).

 The `network` argument defaults to the identifier `737ba355e855bd4b61279056603e0550` for ICP mainnet if left out.
 In this default case, the prefix of an ICRC-22 URI thus is `icp::icrc22:<contract_address>/`.
 The interpretation of what "current mainnet" is is left to the client.
 Semantically, it refers to the currently active public key for mainnet.
 This public key can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key, and thus the key is considered very stable and very unlikely to change.